EENI Global Business School

 1. To analyze the Lebanese Economy and Global Trade

-2. To know the trade opportunities in the Lebanese Republic
+2. To identify business opportunities in the Lebanese Republic

-3. To explore the Lebanese trade relations with the country of the student
+3. To explore the Lebanese trade relations with the student's country

 4. To know the Lebanese Trade Agreements